uten178/Unrolled-BUDA-cEPI-Reconstruction/README.md

-# Unrolled U-Net for Propeller DWI Reconstruction
+# Unrolled U-Net for BUDA cEPI dMRI Reconstruction
 MRI reconstruction with unrolled U-Net as priors